Keio University

 In December 2020, the Fishery Act (Revised Fishery Act), which legally defines Japan's fisheries and fishers, was revised and enacted for the first time in 70 years.

-Seventy years ago, I was not yet born, but the Japanese government's policy at the time was to provide the Japanese people with fish as a nutritious source of protein, and furthermore, to venture out into the world's oceans to catch fish and export them to earn foreign currency.
+Seventy years ago, the author was not yet born, but the Japanese government's policy at the time was to provide the Japanese people with fish as a nutritious source of protein, and furthermore, to venture out into the world's oceans to catch fish and export them to earn foreign currency.

-Fishers followed this national policy, actively engaging in fishing and gathering fish from oceans around the world.
-Combined with a diet traditionally centered on rice and fish, Japan became the world's leading fishing nation, reaching its peak in 1984 with a recorded production volume of 12.82 million tons.
+Following this national policy, fishers actively engaged in fishing and gathered fish from oceans around the world.
+Combined with a diet traditionally centered on rice and fish, Japan became the world's leading fishing nation, reaching its peak in 1984 with a production volume of 12.82 million tons.

-However, production has continued to decline since then, falling to 4.17 million tons in 2021, about one-third of its peak.
+However, production has continued to decline since then, falling to 4.17 million tons in 2021, approximately one-third of its peak.

 Various factors have been pointed out as causes for this.